plumacloud/pluma-svelte-router/README.md

 * `notFoundComponent` a component reference that will be rendered if there are no matched routes.
 * `notFoundComponents` an array of component references that will be rendered if there are no matched routes.
+* `activeClass` the default CSS class that will be applied to active links that use the `active` action.
 * `scrollToTop` determines if the scroll should be set to the top left when transitioning to a new route.
 The default is `true`.
 * `manageScroll` if set to `false` all scrolling features of the router will be ignored.
 The default is `true`.
 * `onRouteMatch` a sync function that will be triggered whenever a path matches a route